Paulownia: Morphology

 Paulownia is a genus of angiosperm trees, and one of the fastest-growing trees in the world.
 Paulownia tomentosa can grow over 30 m tall and has large heart shaped leaves ranging from 10–20 cm wide and 15–30 cm long with a 10–20 cm-long petiole.
 The leaves grow in opposite decussate pairs, and as the name tomentosa suggests, are covered in hairs.
 The leaf margin can be toothed or entire and sometimes may be slightly lobed.
 They can be distinguished from common look-alike genera, such as Catalpa and Cercis, by secondary and tertiary venation.
 The leaves are late to come in on the tree and late to fall from the typically deciduous Paulownia.
 However, in tropical areas, the tree can be evergreen.

 The leaves are often preceded by pale violet to purple-shaded tubular flowers, similar to a foxglove.
 Like most members of the Lamiales, the flowers are zygomorphic.
 The inflorescences are terminal erect 15–30 cm-long panicles of ~5 cm long flowers.
-The thick, fused calyx is covered by a brown hairy indumentum, and the fused calyx tube is the same length as its calyx lobes, except in P. catalpifolia and P. elogata, in which the lobes are shorter than the calyx tubes.
+The thick, fused calyx is covered by a brown hairy indumentum, and the fused calyx tube is the same length as its calyx lobes, except in P. catalpifolia and P. elongata, in which the lobes are shorter than the calyx tubes.
 The corolla has five fused lobes with a shorter adaxial bilobed lip, and a somewhat longer abaxial trilobed lower lip.
 The lips of all the petals are curled and their surface tomentose.